Welcome to the Residence FAQ page! Click on the question link to reveal the answer. Can't find what you're looking for here? Contact us.

 If you have special dietary requirements, it is important that you refer to the daily menu to ensure appropriate dietary selections.
 We highly recommend that if you observe food restrictions for medical or religious reasons, or have severe food allergies, you contact your food services unit manager upon arrival in September and meet with the nutritionist.

-Read more on Special Dietary Needs - PDF
+Read more on Special Dietary Needs

 You can also add funds online using a credit card.